stack-rs/rattan/guide/src/ref/packet-log.md

 Now there are mutiple possibility of `LH.ty.` that decides how the payload of an log entry should be interpreted.
 They are:

-- `LH.ty` = 0, for a "General Packet Entry" as payload.
+- `LH.ty` = 0, for a General Packet Entry as payload.
 - `LH.ty` = 1, reserved for furture use.
-- `LH.ty` = 2, for a "Flow Entry" as payload,
+- `LH.ty` = 2, for a Flow Entry as payload,
-- `LH.ty` = 15, for a "Chunk Header" as payload,
+- `LH.ty` = 15, for a Chunk Prologue as payload,

-#### General Packet entry
+#### General Packet Entry

-A Gerneral Packet entry is a log entry with `LH.ty.` = 0, which records a packet.
+A Gerneral Packet Entry is a log entry with `LH.ty.` = 0, which records a packet.

-There are two types of general packet entries:
+There are two modes of General Packet Entries:

 - non-raw (`GPH.ty` = 0), and
-- raw mode (`GPH.ty` = 1, 2).
+- raw (`GPH.ty` = 1, 2).

 **non-raw Gerneral Packet Entry**:
-The specification for a non-raw general packet entry:
+The specification for a non-raw General Packet Entry:

 ```text
  0                   1                   2                   3